HeryLong/ChineseWordSegment/README.md

 ### Introduction

-This is a library to deal with the Chinese-Word-Segmentation issus.
+This is a library to deal with the Chinese-Word-Segmentation issus.Actually, it can alse be used to deal with the segmentation issus of other languages, once you added the dictionary into the `WordSegment`.

 ### Usage